deep-learning-mit/staging/_posts/2023-12-12-combining-modalities-for-better-representation-learning.md

 </div>

 We use the following models to learn the representations of molecules:
 1. **Fingerprint-based model**.
-We use the Morgan fingerprints <d-cite key=morgan></d-cite> with radius 2 and 2048 bits.
-We learned multilayer perceptron (MLP) with 6 layers,layer normalization and varying number of hidden units (from 512 to 256).
+Utilizing Morgan fingerprints <d-cite key=morgan></d-cite> with a radius of 2 and 2048 bits, we developed a multilayer perceptron (MLP) featuring six layers, layer normalization, and a varying number of hidden units (ranging from 512 to 256).
+This model focuses on learning representations from molecular fingerprints.
 2. **SMILES-based model**.
-We used Recurrent Neural Network (RNN) with LSTM cells, 3 layers and 256 hidden units to learn the representations of SMILES strings presented in QM9 dataset.
-The learned representations were utilized in the nearest neighbors analysis.
-Model is trained to predict the next token in the SMILES string given the previous tokens.
-The cross-entropy loss is used for training:
+For the representation of SMILES strings in the QM9 dataset, we employed a Recurrent Neural Network (RNN) with LSTM cells, comprising three layers and 256 hidden units.
+This model learns to predict the next token in a SMILES string based on the previous tokens, using cross-entropy loss for training:
+$$
-$$ \mathcal{L}_{\text{CE}} = -\sum_{t=1}^{T} \log p(x_t | x_{<t}) $$
+\mathcal{L}_{\text{CE}} = -\sum_{t=1}^{T} \log p(x_t | x_{<t})
+$$

 3. **2-D graph-based model**.
-We used the Message Passing Neural Network with 4 layers, 256 hidden units, sum aggregation, mean pooling and residual connections between convolution layers to learn the representations of 2-D graphs of molecules that updates the nodes hidden representation according to the equation below:
+To handle 2-D graph representations of molecules, we used a Message Passing Neural Network with four layers, 256 hidden units, sum aggregation, mean pooling, and residual connections between convolution layers.
+The model updates the nodes' hidden representations as follows:

 $$
 h_i^{\ell+1} = \phi \left( h_i^{\ell}, \frac{1}{|\mathcal{N}_i|}\sum_{j \in \mathcal{N}_i} \psi \left( h_i^{\ell}, h_j^{\ell}, e_{ij} \right) \right)